forumone/gesso-uswds/README.md

 ## Design tokens

-Gesso uses the configuration file `source/00-config/config.design-tokens.yml` to manage the theme’s design tokens.
+Gesso USWDS uses the configuration file `source/00-config/config.design-tokens.yml` to manage the theme’s design tokens.
 The npm build and dev tasks will automatically generate a global Sass map to easily pull design tokens into individual SCSS files.